Police in Belarus crack down on protesters, detain dozens | Politics

 Security forces in Belarus detained dozens of protesters on Sunday and used force, including water cannon and batons, to break up crowds demanding a new presidential election, TV footage showed.

-Footage published by local news outlets showed police officers wearing black balaclavas dragging protesters into unmarked black vans and beating protesters with their batons at a rally that drew thousands onto the streets of Minsk, the capital.
+Footage published by local news outlets showed police officers wearing black balaclavas dragging protesters into unmarked black vans and beating protesters with their batons at a rally that drew thousands onto the streets of the capital Minsk.
 One sequence showed a police van unleashing a powerful jet of water from a cannon into crowds, visibly pushing them back.

 Belarus, a former Soviet republic closely allied with Russia, has been rocked by street protests and strikes since authorities announced that veteran leader Alexander Lukashenko had won an Aug.
 9 vote by a landslide.
 People have since taken to the streets every week to demand that Lukashenko step down and allow for a new election to be held.